YuvalPeretz/-blueyuval-is-equal/README.md

 # @blueyuval/is-equal

-A simple package with one funciton to determine if two variables are equal.
+A simple package with one function to determine if two variables are equal (deep object equality as well).
-This goes for deep objects equality.

 Also, a circular object safe mechanism was implemented.

 # How to install:

-type
 ```bash
 npm i @blueyuval/is-equal
 ```